deepikanaraharisetti/studio/README.md

 ### Step 1: Download the Complete Project

 Ensure you have downloaded the **entire project folder**.
-The project relies on configuration files located in the root directory.
+The project relies on configuration files located in the root directory, so the `src` folder alone is not enough.

 ### Step 2: Open Your Command Prompt or Terminal